 Debt settlement is typically only an option if you’ve missed several payments and have possibly entered into collections.
 Typically, the borrower must demonstrate financial hardship or an inability to pay to receive debt settlement.

 While a better deal on your debt sounds nice, debt settlement is risky.
 Debt settlement will significantly hurt your credit, and your debts will still accrue penalties, fees, and interest.
 In addition, most debt settlement companies charge steep settlement fees once the debt is paid off.
-As such, debt settlement should be viewed a last resort option.

 Chapter 7 Bankruptcy